Eligibility requirements for Lehigh students studying abroad vary by program.

 Section 3Program Petition

-If a student determines that no approved semester or year-long programs meet your needs, you may submit a petition to the Study Abroad Faculty Policy Board.
+If a student determines that no approved semester or year-long programs meet your needs, you may submit a petition.
 Students should be prepared to explain why they feel a similar Lehigh program would be unsuitable.
+Petitions are reviewed by the Director of Study Abroad.
+If needed, a petition will be reviewed by the Educational Policy Committee.
 Accepted petitions will be valid for the student in question on a one-time basis only.

 Contact the Study Abroad Office for information on meeting dates and deadlines to submit your petition paperwork.